Mazzie Christensen

-Mazzie Boyd Christensen (née Boyd; born August 3, 1998) is an American politician.
+Mazzie M. Boyd Christensen (née Boyd; born August 3, 1998) is an American politician.
 She currently serves as a member of the Missouri House of Representatives for the 2nd District, which encompasses Grundy, Harrison, Caldwell, Daviess and Worth County, for the Republican party since 2023.
 She is currently among the youngest state legislators in the United States.

 Early life and education

 Christensen was born on August 3, 1998, in Stewartsville, Missouri, to Jason and Megan Boyd.
 She grew up on the family farm.
 She has two younger brothers.
 Christensen attended St. Joseph Christian School and Missouri Western State University.
 Christensen received a Bachelor of Business Administration from Missouri Western State University.

 Career

-In August 2022, Christensen defeated Randy Railsback in the Republican primary election for the 2nd district of the Missouri House of Representatives.
+In August 2022, Christensen defeated state Representative Randy Railsback in the Republican primary election for the 2nd district of the Missouri House of Representatives.
 The 2nd district covers Grundy, Harrison, Caldwell, Daviess, and Worth counties.
 In November 2022, she defeated Lois Pontius in the general election, winning 82 percent of the votes.
 She assumed office for her first two-year term in 2023 at the age of 24.

 Before being elected, Christensen served in the White House as an executive assistant to the Director of Presidential Personnel John McEntee under the Trump administration, as well as a war room analyst for Donald J. Trump for President, Inc. She also worked as an intern for U.S. Senator Roy Blunt, and a communications assistant for the Congressional Office of Rep. Marjorie Taylor Greene.